lorza/passport-auth/README.md

 ## Passport.js authentication

-This is an authentication API created using Express and Passport.js Oh and Mongoose too - Cloud Storage by MLAB
+This is an authentication API created using Express, Passport.js and Mongoose - Cloud Storage by MLAB